jonathanverner/circular/README.md

     <body onload="onLoadHandler()">
 ```

-to load initialize it and run the python scripts
+to load initialize it and run the python scripts (shown later).
-(replace the `lib/brython` with the path where you have brython installed).

 ## Include the circular library